jedick/R-help-chat/README.md

 R-help-chat is a chatbot for the R-help archives.
 The end-to-end scope of this project includes data processing, email retrieval, conversational RAG, model evaluation, and deployment with a user-friendly web interface.
 Domain-specific features for mailing list chatbots, like providing source citations and retrieving whole emails for context, are also included.
-Here's a picture of the chatbot workflow representing a single turn:
+Here's a drawing of the graph workflow for one conversational turn:

 ![R-help-chat workflow](images/graph_LR.png)

 ## Features

 - Complete retrieval-augmented generation (RAG) solution built with [LangChain](https://github.com/langchain-ai/langchain)
-    - Chain app for simple retrieval and chat sequence
+    - Chain workflow for simple retrieval and response
-    - Graph app for conversational chat
+    - Graph workflow for conversational chat
 - Data preprocesssing for email messages
     - Removes quoted lines (starting with ">") for faster indexing and retrieval
 - Efficient handling for incremental data updates